 If you want to take a deep dive — a very deep dive — on this or other Yashica TLRs, you’ll easily get lost reading through the voluminous information provided by Paul Sokk on his excellent web site, yashicatlr.com.
 The information is so detailed and so esoteric that it can be a little overwhelming, but I appreciate the fact that his level of interest in the Yashica TLRs has resulted in such a comprehensive web site for the benefit of all.

-One down side of this camera compared to a Rolleiflex is that there is not bayonet mount on the lenses, and hence, no ability to use any filters other than the 32mm push-on type described in the manual; good luck finding any of those.
-I’ve not done an exhaustive search of eBay and other sources, but to date, I’ve not turned-up a single one available for purchase.
+One down side of this camera compared to a Rolleiflex is that there is no bayonet mount on the lenses, and hence, no ability to use any filters other than the 32mm push-on type described in the manual; good luck finding any of those.
+I’ve not done an exhaustive search of eBay and other sources, but to date, I’ve not turned-up a single one (Yashica branded, anyway) available for purchase.
 I’m not exactly an avid filter user at this point, so not a major issue, perhaps.

 While a basic camera, it does sport a PC “X” socket to do flash sync with electronic flashes, and a leaf shutter that’ll let you flash sync at any speed.
 Not bad.
 It works great connected my Godox TT600 flash unit via a sync cord, but you’ll also need a flash bracket or handle.
-While the Yashica-A has a cold shoe on the side, it’s the older, all-metal type, which means it’s not suitable for modern electronic flashes.
-If you do put it there, it’ll short the center pin and the ground (earth) on the flash, thereby triggering the flash — perhaps repeatedly.
+While the Yashica-A has a cold shoe on the side, it’s the older, all-metal type, which means it’s not suitable for modern electronic flashes.** If you do put it there, it’ll short the center pin and the ground (earth) on the flash, and may thereby trigger the flash — perhaps repeatedly.

 As for the bracket, I chose this Vello CB-600 from B&H Photo.
 It’s less than $10, mounts to the tripod connector on the bottom of the camera, and works nicely.
 The only down side?
 Doing a ceiling bounce shot with the flash unit while looking down through the waist-level finder may not work so well; your head is likely at least partially in the way of the light when the flash goes off.
 A bracket with a handle where the flash can be positioned higher may be a better solution for bounce shots.

 Returning to the camera itself, it’s in nearly pristine condition on the outside.
 Its leather case shows some signs of wear, but even it was in pretty good nick.
-That said, its strap was very weak in one spot, and I ended-up paying far more than I wanted to in order to have a leather shop custom-make and fit a new, exact replacement.
+That said, its strap was very weak in one spot, and I ended-up paying far more than I wanted to in order to have a leather repair shop custom-make and fit a new, exact replacement.
 It was worth it, though.
 Despite the low investment overall, I really don’t want to drop this camera; I’m just too happy with it.

 Loading film is easy, and pretty much the standard drill.
 Transfer the old spool to the take-up location.
 Insert a new roll.
 Pull it over the opening.
 Wind it around the take-up spool until it’s secure.
 Close back.
-Wind until “1” is in the window.
+Wind until “1” is in the ruby window.

 That manual film advance is one of the camera’s downsides depending on how you look at it.
 I have no issue advancing my own film, but…